The constructor of this class is not exposed to users directly.

 Returns a

-object detailing the accumulated percentile distribution.
-Disables the update interval timer.
-Returns
+Mapobject detailing the accumulated percentile distribution.
+Disables the update interval timer when the histogram is disposed.

 A percentile value in the range (0, 100].